18F/18f.gsa.gov/_posts/2016-05-13-how-18f-handles-information-security-and-third-party-applications.md

 For us as part of federal government, we need to be very careful about how we connect the services we use; we shouldn’t *automatically* connect our Slack to our Google Drive.
+We only allow ourselves to share information in our 18F Slack that would be ok to make public anyway.

-Why not?
 In short, putting links to Google Drive files in our Slack also put those documents on Slack's databases, so that files you import are available in Slack for easy searching and reference.
 Slack makes this happen using a protocol called [OAuth 2.0](http://oauth.net/2/), which is an industry-standard authorization framework that helps separate applications connect to each other in a secure way.
 Bottom line: It’s not ok to let an external company automatically index and store our Google Drive documents.
-We only allow ourselves to share information in our 18F Slack that would be ok to make public anyway.

 How we responded
 ----------------